- Laser Scanning Services

 When a processing plant adds a new product line, there is new piping and equipment that needs to be installed.
 With careful planning and the as-built drawings obtained from doing 3D laser scanning, the new piping designs can be engineered for precise fit, minimizing installation delays due to unforeseen conflicts.

-When a boat is in dry dock for maintenance, it is an opportune time to take a 3D laser scan of the hull.
+3D laser scanning can capture the exterior or interior of a sea-going vessel.
 Any sized boat, ship or vessel can be scanned.
 For smaller boats (depending on location) this can be done in a day.
 The scan can be turned into 2D drawings for use by a naval architect, or into 3D solid models for various types of analysis.

 Wind Turbines can be scanned safely and easily from ground level.
 Scans can be used to analyze to identify any dents that may be present, and map out their location and depth.
 Scans can also be used to analyze the tower has a whole, and determine whether it has been structurally compromised after a failure event.